SIP in Nepal 2023: Everything you need to Know

 What Do I need for SIP Registration in Nepal?

-To invest in SIP, you must have a DEMAT, Meroshare and Bank account.
-Also, a digital copy of your citizenship or National Identity Card.
+To invest in SIP, you must have a

 What is Dividend Re-Investment Plan in SIP?